 Then click on the verse:

-Note that this effects an SR search that is easily manipulated:
+Note that this effects an SR search that, like the ZP search under method no. 1 above, is easily manipulated:

 At this point you may wish to limit your results to either Scholarly (Peer Reviewed) Journals or at least Academic Journals.
-In any case pay particular attention to articles published in the "excellent NT journals" listed by Dr. Nienhuis on p.
-6 of the assignment sheet ("Biblical Studies Resource Project for Exegesis of the English Bible"):
+In any case pay particular attention to articles published in the journals recommended by your professor:

 Note, however, that limiting the results of your search to either Scholarly (Peer Reviewed) or Academic Journals eliminates the Essays in the essay collections (as distinguished from the Articles) indexed by the Atla Religion Database.
 And these can be important, too.
 Francis Watson, for example, is a major name in biblical studies, yet this essay (in the book The open text: new directions for biblical studies?, which SPU happens to own) disappears from view when those limits are imposed: